caxy/styleguide-boilerplate/src/styleguide/README.md

 `npm run generate-styleguide`

+### Additional Options

+#### Swatches

+Run `npm run generate-styleguide swatches` to also generate color swatches.

 This will compile the styleguide's CSS and create the styleguide pages based on comments found in files in the `/src/styles/` folder and the markup HTML found in the `src/styleguide/pattern-markup/` folder.

+#### Compile Styleguide CSS

+Odds are good this won't be needed regularly, but in the event you need to rebuild the styleguide-specific theme CSS, run
+`npm run generate-styleguide compile-css`.

+#### Generate Styleguide with All Options

+Run `npm run generate-styleguide complete` to generate the styleguide while running all optional build tasks outlined above.

 ## Viewing the Styleguide